NickGrunert/master-thesis/modules/05_SAM.typ

         [0], [3], [13], [4],
       ),
       caption: [
-        Table of the best Results for each Input Segmentation.
+        Table of the best results for each input segmentation ],
-      ],
       label: <tab:sam:input>
     )